auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 [^have-i-been-pwned-lookup]:
-    Notably, the lookup method to see if a given password is in Have I Been Pwned's password breach database does not exhibit this key-stretching security property: if an eavesdropper manages to capture the first few bytes of a sha256 hash of a plaintext password, and they know that a certain severely truncated fast hash is associated with a usefully long but much more expensive slow hash, then they can use the fast hash as a password prefilter to speed up their attacks on slow hash by orders of magnitude.
+    Notably, the lookup method to see if a given password is in Have I Been Pwned's password breach database does not exhibit this key-stretching security property: if an eavesdropper manages to capture an association between the first few bytes of a sha256 hash and a usefully long but much more expensive slow hash, then they can use the fast hash as a prefilter to speed up their attacks on the slow hash by orders of magnitude.

 [^unreasonable-precautions]:
     You should consider taking a few unreasonable precautions as well.
 I